Deep Residual Networks for Gravitational Wave Detection: Computational methods

 $\text{sigm}(x) = 1 / (1 + \exp (-x) )$ is the sigmoid function, $\mathbf{W}_c \in \mathbb{R}^{2 \times 2}$ and $\mathbf{d} \in \mathbb{R}^{2}$ are the parameters of the gating layer that are learned through back-propagation.
 The updated summary representation $\mathbf{c}$ is calculated as:

-The non-linearity introduced by this layer allows for suppressing the normalized features during inference.
+The non-linearity introduced by this layer allows for the suppression of the normalized features during inference.
 This can help to reduce the effect of features that could harm the generalization abilities of the network.
 The parameters introduced by the DAIN layer are fitted using gradient descent:

 where $\mathcal{L}$ denotes the final loss function of the network and $\mathbf{W}$ its weights.
 Separate learning rates can be used for the parameters of each sub-layer, i.e. $\eta_a$, $\eta_b$, and $\eta_c$, if necessary, to ensure the stability of the training process.